OlexiyHR/pyspark/README.md

 33. Peak load hours for each driver during December?
 (Krasovskyy)
 34. Top 10 drivers for each month by total trip distance?
 (Mykytyshyn)
 35. How many trips have missing or incorrect fare information?
 (Mykytyshyn)

+37. What is the most popular rate code for each payment type?
+(Hromiak)